Tyson3101/Auto-Reels-Scroller/README.md

 <img src="./extension/img/Icon128.png"/>

 #### Whenever a Instagram Reel ends, the extension will automatically scroll to the next one for you.
-Great for doing homework and watching Reeks at the same time without the need to switch tabs!

 - Extension: [Click here](./README.md#extension)